Double auction: Trade reduction mechanism

 If we tried to make this mechanism efficient by letting the kth buyer and seller trade, this would make it untruthful because then they will have an incentive to change their prices.

 Although the social welfare is not optimal, it is near-optimal, since the forbidden deal is the least favorable deal.
 Hence the gain-from-trade is at least $1-1/k$ of the optimum.

 Note that in the bilateral trade setting, k=1 and we give up the only efficient deal, so there is no trade at all and the gain-from-trade is 0.
 This is in accordance with the Myerson-Satterthwaite theorem.

-The trade reduction mechanism can be generalized to a market that is spatially-distributed, i.e. the buyers and sellers are in several different locations, and some units of the good may have to be transported between these locations.
+Babaioff, Nisan and Pavlov generalised the trade reduction mechanism to a market that is spatially-distributed, i.e. the buyers and sellers are in several different locations, and some units of the good may have to be transported between these locations.
 The cost of transport is thus added to the cost of production of the sellers.

 McAfee's mechanism

-The following mechanism is a variation on the trade-reduction mechanism:
+McAfee presented the following variation on the trade-reduction mechanism: